GLOBAL MARKETS-Shares cruise to three-month highs, dollar shows the strain

 BOIL OVER

-The dollar was at multi-month lows against most major currencies following a 5% drop for its main index USD= in recent weeks.
+The dollar was at multi-month lows against most major currencies following a 5% drop for its main index =USD since March.
 FRX/

-The euro got as high as $1.1160 on Tuesday, Britain's pound topped $1.2530 GBP= for the first time in over a month and the Canadian CAD= and Australian dollars AUD= both rose around 0.4% as commodity markets continued their recoveries.
+The euro got as high as $1.1160, Britain's pound topped $1.2530 GBP= for the first time in over a month and the Canadian CAD= and Australian dollars AUD= both rose around 0.4% as commodity markets continued their recoveries.

+"The protests are part of the reason for the sell-off in the dollar over the last four or five days," said CMC Markets senior analyst Michael Hewson.

+"When there are riots on the streets and the president is saying the military will be called in, it adds some near-term uncertainty."

 Brent oil LCOc1 rose another 2% to just over $39 a barrel.
 Traders are expecting major producers to extend output cuts at an OPEC+ meeting later in the week.
 U.S. crude CLc1 was up 1% at $35.86 a barrel.
 O/R